aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

 1. Click **Identity providers**.
 1. Click **Add identity provider**.
 1. Select an IdP and enter a name.
-1. On the **Configuration** step are two parameters that you need to set up the SAML authentication in your IdP:
+1. On the **Configuration** step, set up the following parameters to configure the SAML authentication in your IdP:

    -   Metadata URL
    -   ACS URL